 Robert Roy (Ruadh or Red) MacGregor was born into a Jacobite family in Glengyle at the head of Loch Katrine in March 1671 a difficult time in Scotland, a period that Bruce Lenman examined in some detail.
 He said, “It is the Restoration era, and especially the reign of Charles II from 1660 to 1685, that the intellectual roots of post-1688 Jacobitism must be sought.”

 By 1689 Robert MacGregor and his father Colonel Donald MacGregor of Glengyle had survived the Battle of Killiecrankie a bloody Jacobite response to the Glorious Revolution of 1688 and the installation of Protestant monarchs William and Mary.

 Battle of Killiecranke

-Following Killiecranke, Rob Roy, forced to take his mother’s name of Campbell, when his own proud MacGregor name was outlawed because of his family’s part in the Jacobite ‘conspiracy’.
+Following Killiecranke, Rob Roy was forced to take his mother’s name of Campbell, when his own proud MacGregor name was outlawed because of his family’s part in the Jacobite ‘conspiracy’.
 It wasn’t an easy choice considering the enmity between Campbells and MacGregors.